The Independent Pharmacy

 Some acne preparations, like Differin and Epiduo, make your skin more sensitive to light.
 During treatment, exposure to strong sunlight should be avoided to prevent burning and skin damage.

-• Yes, as long as you are buying from a website that is a legally operating and regulated pharmacy it is perfectly safe to buy acne antibiotics or creams online.
-The Independent Pharmacy is an NHS Online Pharmacy based in Bristol and has all the necessary regulation to be able to safely provide convenient access to genuine prescription acne treatments through our Online Pharmacy.
+• Yes, as long as you are buying from a website that is a legally operating and regulated pharmacy, it is perfectly safe to buy acne antibiotics or effective acne cream prescriptions online.
+The Independent Pharmacy is an NHS Online Pharmacy based in Bristol and has all the necessary regulations to be able to safely provide convenient access to genuine prescriptions for acne treatments through our Online Pharmacy.

 • You should not squeeze spots as this can cause scarring and will not guarantee that your acne will clear up any faster.
 Although it may be tempting, you should not squeeze your spots!